deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/returns-tax-taxes-itr.md

 [Section 54EC- Deduction on LTCG Through Capital Gain Bonds](https://cleartax.in/s/section-54ec-bonds)

-- Till 50 lakh of LTCG, buy NHAI bonds, get 5% interest rate with 5 year lock in and only pay taxes on interest earned on NHAI bonds and principle which was going to be taxed becomes tax free
+- Till 50 lakh of LTCG, buy NHAI bonds, get 5% interest rate with 5 year lock in and only pay taxes on interest earned on NHAI bonds and principle which was going to be taxed becomes tax free.

+### Points

+1. Only certain investment avenues qualify for tax perks-long-term capital assets like listed & unlisted stocks, foreign shares, equity funds, and physical gold, except for house property.
+2. It's not just the winnings, it's the whole corpus.
+Imagine you tossed #50 lakh into stocks, and after 5 years, you're up €40 lakh.
+Now, here's the kicker: to snag that dream house, you have to spend the whole 90 lakh (your original investment plus the profit).
+3. Purchase should be made within 1 year before or 2 years after the date of transfer of the original asset.
+If you're building it from scratch, make sure those walls go up within 3 years.
+Wanna dodge taxes?
+You can, if you bought a residential property one year before the sale of the asset.
+4. No doubling up properties.
+When you cash out those assets, make sure you're not already lounging in more than one house
+5. That cash is earmarked for one thing and one thing only: a house.
+Land and commercial properties do not apply.
+6. Once you've bagged that dream house, **you have to stay put for at least 3 years**.
+No sneaking off early!
+If you bail before the clock runs out, be ready to cough up tax, penalty, and interest on the long-term capital gains from the sale date.
+7. A lot of people jumped on this tax-saving bandwagon, so the government had to lay down some restrictions.
+Here's the deal: Deduction from capital gains on investment in residential house under sections 54 and 54F are capped at Rs.
+10 crore.

 ## Property Taxes